To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 References

-This article is informed by research and philosophical work related to meaning, well-being, retirement transition, and behavioral adaptation, including:
+This article draws from research and philosophical work related to retirement transition, meaning, well-being, behavioral adaptation, and psychological health, including:

 Cynthia Ross Tustin retired early to pursue her passion for writing.
 Turns out, she's equally passionate about retirement!
 This author has spent 1000s of hours researching all the best that retirement has to offer.
 What you'll find here is a well-curated resource of amazing places to go and fun things to do as your retirement approaches.
 Not retired, no problem!
 There's plenty here for all of us that are "of a certain vintage"!